AdyGCode/ajg-ictprg302-at1/ReadMe.md

 Once all the exercises from the chapter are completed, complete these next steps:

 - Tick off the exercise(s) in the `ReadMe.md` file,
-- Use `git add` to add the ReadMe.md to staging,
+- Use `git add` to add the `ReadMe.md` to staging,
-- FCommit the files using the command below, making sure that the X is replaced with the correct chapter number.
+- Commit the files using `git commit`, making sure that the `X` is replaced with the correct chapter number.

 ```shell
 git commit -m "feat: Complete Chapter-X exercises."